Meowski/foo_paulstretch/readme.md

 ## Notes

-The source code depends on the foobar2000 sdk, the WTL library, and kissFFT.
+The source code depends on the foobar2000 v1.3 SDK, the WTL library, and kissFFT.
 The algorithm is based on the python implementation right [here](https://github.com/paulnasca/paulstretch_python) on github provided by the creator of paulstretch.

 ## Troubleshooting